Banner Terrilde Marcasse Karin Borghouts

 2024

-From 22 June to 13 October 2024, a brand new photographic exhibition can be visited in the Borinage's two Van Gogh houses: La Maison Van Gogh in Petit-Wasmes and La Maison Van Gogh in Cuesmes (pronounced Wam and Kwèm).
-A large photo is also on view at the Marcasse mine ruins.
+The exhibition was open from 22 June to 13 October 2025 in the two Van Gogh houses of the Borinage, la Maison Van Gogh in Petit-Wasmes and la Maison Van Gogh in Cuesmes (pronounced Wam and Kwèm).
+A large photo is on permanent display at the Marcasse mine ruins.

-photographs in various formats will be exhibited inside and outside the two Van Gogh houses.
+30 photographs in various formats were exhibited inside and outside the two Van Gogh houses.
+Karin also made 4 videos in collaboration with her assistants Dieter Demey, Wouter Bollaerts and her husband/composer Dirk Veulemans.

 With the support of cc Colfontaine, Ville de Mons, Fondation Mons 2025 and Milo-Profi photo lab.